Louis-Dupont/Blog/content/work-with-me.md

 → First, check out my [**blog**](./articles/)—I regularly share insights and mental models that can immediately help your team.

-→ Each week, I set aside limited time for open office hours—one team per week.
-If you're working on AI and feel stuck—unsure what's working, what's not, or how to move forward—you're welcome to [**request a spot**](https://form.typeform.com/to/VQqJ2ZDT).
+→ If you're working on AI and feel stuck, I set aside limited time for a free office hours—one team per week.
+You're welcome to [**request a spot**](https://form.typeform.com/to/VQqJ2ZDT).
-_If this week's session is taken, you'll automatically join the queue for next week._

 → For teams ready to dive deeper, I also offer direct, [**hands-on collaboration**](mailto:louis-dupont@live.fr).
 My minimum level of engagement starts at $5,500.
 If this is outside your budget, the weekly office hour is a great alternative.